czbiohub-sf/cerebra/docs/CONTRIBUTING.md

 ### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Look through the GitHub issues for features/enhancement requests.
+Anything tagged with "enhancement" is open to whoever wants to implement it.

 ### Write Documentation

 `cerebra` could always use more documentation, whether as part of the official `cerebra` docs, in docstrings, or even on the web in blog posts, articles, and such.

+If there is a function/module that you think could use additional documentation, or is simply unclear to you, please let us know.

 ### Submit Feedback